dgrisafe/outbreak_wrangling/README.md

   * "I have a data set that has the date format as: 11/4/2021  7:00:00 AM.
 I’d like to get it to just month and year: MM/YY like this.""
 * [2.
 Outbreak Wrangling](https://github.com/dgrisafe/outbreak_wrangling/blob/main/2.-Outbreak-Wrangling.md)
   * [2.1 Dates and Times](https://github.com/dgrisafe/outbreak_wrangling/blob/main/2.-Outbreak-Wrangling.md#21-dates-and-times) "How do I get date and time variables in the right format (e.g., date of birth, date of infection)?"
-  * [2.2 Factors: Categorical Variables](https://github.com/dgrisafe/outbreak_wrangling/blob/main/2.-Outbreak-Wrangling.md#22-factors-categorical-variables) "How do I change individual answers to get them in alignment with each other (e.g., hospital, state)?"
+  * [2.2 Factors: Categorical Variables](https://github.com/dgrisafe/outbreak_wrangling/blob/main/2.-Outbreak-Wrangling.md#22-factors-categorical-variables) "How do I change individual answers to get them in alignment with each other (e.g., hospital, state)?
+Considerations when dealing with "Other" in categorical variables (e.g., hospital)?"

 * How to create a new variable that lumps other variables together (lump "state" variable into regions)
 * How to change variable names to something more user friendly (See "Last Name")
-* Considerations when dealing with "Other" -- see "role" variable
 * How to deal with dashes and slashes in the answer (see "race" variable)
 * How to deal with multiple responses to a question - switching from vertical to horizontal (see "activities" with a comma, * "mode" with a semi colon, "symptoms" with a comma)
 * Horizontal to vertical (combining breakfast and lunch foods into one variable for examples)